Getting your training course approved

-If you want to train Tourist Guides who will be awarded our prestigious Blue Badge, Green Badge or Site Guide (White) Badge, your training course must first be accredited by the Institute of Tourist Guiding.
-Here we explain the accreditation process.
+If you want to train guides who will be awarded our prestigious Blue, Green, or White Badge, your training course must first be accredited by the Institute of Tourist Guiding.

 • The Institute of Tourist Guiding is the professional standards and qualifications body for tourist guides.
 It was formed in 2002 with the endorsement of the Department of Culture, Media and Sport, to set the highest possible standards for tourist guiding

-• The Institute awards qualifications for tourist guiding in England, Northern Ireland and Jersey, and accredits the training courses and examinations that lead to those qualifications
+• The Institute awards Blue, Green and White Badge qualifications for tourist guiding in England, Northern Ireland and Jersey, and accredits the training courses and examinations that lead to those qualifications

-• As the Institute is the accrediting, standard-setting and examining body, it does not run the training courses itself
+• As the Institute is the accrediting, standard-setting and examining body, it does not run the training courses itself.
+Training courses are run by training providers across the country

 • All courses must have a Training Provider and a Course Director